Office of International Programs

 You’ll need a visa before you may enter China.
 Semester students should apply for the “X” visa, which allows you to stay the full year.
 Before applying for the “X” visa, you will need a valid passport plus two documents from Loyola University Chicago.

 Our partner university in China (UIBE) will issue you the two forms: a "JW202 form," and an "Admission Notice."
 You must wait until we send you these documents before going to apply for the visa.
 They are coming from Beijing to Chicago.
-As soon as they arrive in Chicago, you will be contacted and the materials will be sent to you along with detailed visa application instructions.
+As soon as they arrive in Chicago, you will be contacted, and the materials will be sent to you along with detailed visa application instructions.
 This will likely happen sometime in late June to early July.
-Then you will need to go to the Chinese embassy or consulate that is in the jurisdiction of your residence (there are six throughout the U.S.; you may check the embassy website to find out which one you should visit).
+Then you will need to go to the Chinese embassy or consulate that is in the jurisdiction of your residence (there are six throughout the United States; you may check the embassy website to find out which one you should visit).
 You or someone you trust must go in person to the embassy/consulate both to drop off your visa application and to pick up the visa when it is ready.
 The normal processing time is about five business days, though most consulates also offer "express" and "rush" services for additional fees, if needed.

 If it is not convenient for you to travel to the Chinese consulate, you can have a friend or relative visit the consulate on your behalf, or you may wish to use the services of an agent or company that provides visa application support.
 There are many such services in existence that will charge you a service fee to bring your application materials to the consulate and pick them up for you.
 This is a very common practice since many people do not live near one of the consulates.
-To find such service providers, you could do an internet search for "Chinese visa services" or "Chinese visa agents," and perhaps include in your search the name of the city of your area’s Chinese consulate.
-The Beijing Center is not able to recommend any specific companies, but an internet search should yield several from which to choose.
+To find such service providers, you could do an Internet search for "Chinese visa services" or "Chinese visa agents," and perhaps include in your search the name of the city of your area’s Chinese consulate.
+The Beijing Center is not able to recommend any specific companies, but an Internet search should yield several from which to choose.

 It is a good idea to think through the process for obtaining the visa while you are waiting for the required admission materials so that you can act as soon as they arrive.
 Note: If you are not going to be in your home country during the last few weeks before the Beijing program begins, please contact the Chicago office to discuss alternate options for getting your visa.